Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 scene.add(axisHelper);
 ~~~

-To debug Corsair I've frequently moved the camera to a lower position.
-This position is difficult to play in but makes it easier to see where objects are located.
+To debug [Corsair] I've frequently moved the camera to a lower position.
+This position is difficult to play in, but it helps to see where the objects are spatially located.

 ~~~js
 camera.position.set(0, -100, 30);